togovar/sparqlist-utils/README.md

 # sparqlist-utils
-SPARQLists not suitable for the togovar/sparqlist repository
+SPARQLists that have a different purpose from those in the [togovar/sparqlist](https://github.com/togovar/sparqlist) repository, including data processing for TogoVar.